swarn/fzy-lua/README.md

 --                       ^ ^ ^
 ```

-NB: `score` and `positions` must be called with matching needle and haystack,
+NB: `score` and `positions` must be called with a `needle` that is a
-doing otherwise is undefined.
-The caller needs to check that there is a match
+subsequence of the `haystack`, which you can check with the `has_match`
-using the `has_match` function.
+function.

-If you want the results of both `score` and `positions`, call the
-creatively-named `score_and_positions` function to avoid redundant computation.
+The `positions` function returns two values, the array shown above and the same
+score that `score` returns.
+If you need both values, it's more efficient to use
+`positions`.

 There are two libraries, `fzy_lua` with the Lua implementation and `fzy_native`
 with the C implementation.
 When you use `require'fzy'`, it attempts to load the